JM2707/winjswiki/Patterns-in-the-WinJS-Codebase.md

 In Windows 10, users are able to select a systemwide accent color which some WinJS controls consume.
 Ideally, controls would style against the accent color in CSS using a CSS variable.
 However, such a variable is not currently available.

 The platform only exposes the accent color via the `Windows.UI.ViewManagement.UISettings.getColorValue` API.
 If each control had to call this API directly, it would result in unnecessarily complicated code.
 Each control would have to worry about updating all of its accent colors when the user switched accent colors.
-Certain styling scenarios would be extra complicated requiring the control to sign up for several events (e.g. using accent color on hover).
+Certain styling scenarios would be extra complicated requiring the control to sign up for several events (e.g. using accent color on hover would require registering for the `pointerenter` and `pointerleave` events).

 Instead, we've opted for the `createAccentRule` API which enables controls to express accent color styles in a declarative way resembling CSS.